 If you are a carer, you’ll need to submit documentation to confirm your responsibilities and the impact these have on your learning environment.
 The health professional treating the person receiving care should complete the Carer Supporting Documentation Form (DOCX, 124KB).

-Once you have your documentation, you’re ready to book an appointment with a disability advisor by completing our online pre-appointment form (see link below).Here, you’ll be able to upload your documents and provide your details, and on submission will be taken to the appointment booking system.
+Once you have your documentation, you’re ready to book an appointment with a Disability Advisor by completing our online pre-appointment form (see link below).Here, you’ll be able to upload your documents and provide your details, and on submission will be taken to the appointment booking system.

 Please note: You will need a student login to fill in the form.

-You should register before the semester begins, or before week six at the latest, so we can make adjustments in time for assessments.
+You should register before the semester begins, or before week four at the latest, so we can make adjustments in time for assessments.
 Whilst you can register at any time during the year, we cannot guarantee adjustments for assessments and exams which follow closely to your EIP registration, as there may not be enough time to organise and implement adjustments.
 If you develop a disability, health condition or injury during your studies, it is important to register as soon as possible.

 Inherent requirements are the essential components of a course or unit that demonstrate the capabilities, knowledge and skills you’ll need in order to achieve the core learning outcomes of the course or unit.
 In some cases, adjustments may be put into place to allow students to meet inherent requirements.

 The inherent requirements for some courses are still in draft and will be published soon.
-Contact the disability advisor on your local campus to find out about inherent requirements for particular courses, please follow the link below.
+To find out about inherent requirements for particular courses, please follow the link below.

 There are a limited number of disability parking bays on each campus available to those who hold a valid permit.
-Disability Services does not manage disabled/accessible parking needs on campus.
+Disability Advisors do not manage disabled/accessible parking needs on campus.
 As you will have already gone through a government process to obtain a disabled parking permit, you will need to present only this and your student ID to Campus Concierge.